ashlinrichardson/cloude_decom/README.md

 * Depressing the mouse button will restore the "default" visualization e.g. (r,g,b) = (T22, T33, T11).
 * Releasing the mouse button will run the decom ( and generate and display the product opt.bin).

+Press <escape> on the keyboard, or use the "close window" button to exit.
 ### 5) Polygon / area target
 Using the right mouse button draws an area target.
 Click the left mouse button once to close the polygon